davidfung/glox/README.md

   - Go does not have enum, hence use const and type.
   - Go does not have inline, so define anonymous function in function scope.
   - Go does not have explicit conditional compilation, so at compiler discretion.
+  - Go does not have C-like macro, hence use function instead

 ## Pratt Parser